The ABCs of JBE

 If you have concerns about any aspect of your child’s education or classroom environment, please communicate with the teacher.

-For general JBE concerns, not pertaining to your child’s classroom, please email Ms. Fountain at email@example.com
+For general JBE concerns not pertaining to your child’s classroom, please email Mrs. Dorsey at firstname.lastname@example.org.

 CD ELA: Creative Curriculum